Here for Good

 The Bethany Trust Company was established on September 19th, 1919 in Bethany Missouri.

-• 1919 - Law Offices of Barlow, Barlow and Kautz created a new corporation named Bethany Trust Company on September 19, 1919.
+• 1919 - The Law Offices of Barlow, Barlow and Kautz established the Bethany Trust Company on September 19, creating the foundation for what would become a longstanding community financial institution.

-• 1965 - Demolished original bank and built the building that still stands there today, featuring the bank's first ever drive-up teller window.
+• 1965 - The original bank building was demolished and replaced with a modern facility featuring first ever drive-up teller window.

-• 1969 - Celebrated 50th Anniversary with a daylong celebration, and reached a milestone of $10 million in assets.
+• 1969 - Bethany Trust Company celebrated its 50th anniversary with a daylong community event and reached a major milestone of $10 million in assets

-• 1999 – Celebrated our 80th anniversary in September, changed our name to BTC Bank, and opened a new branch in Albany.
+• 1999 – BTC Bank celebrated its 80th anniversary.
+The organization adopted the name BTC Bank and expanded with a new branch in Albany.

-• 2003 – Acquired the First Bank of Missouri in Pattonsburg and opened Pattonsburg BTC Bank.
+• 2003 – BTC Bank acquired First Bank of Missouri in Pattonsburg.

 • 2013 - Created BTC Area Youth Benefit Corp., a nonprofit organization, to support local children through volunteerism and donation, beyond what BTC Bank could do itself.

-• 2016 – Upgraded our Boonville loan office to a full service BTC Bank Branch.
+• 2016 – The Boonville loan office was upgraded to a full-service branch.

-• 2021 - Opened a temporary building for our 13th location in Buffalo.
-Acquired Home Exchange Bank with locations in Jamesport, Oregon and Gilman City.
-Acquired First Cameron State Bank with two locations in Cameron.
+• 2021 - A temporary facility opened in Buffalo.
+BTC Bank acquired Home Exchange Bank, with locations in Jamesport, Oregon, and Gilman City, and also acquired First Cameron State Bank with two locations in Cameron.
+The first ITM was installed in Buffalo.

 Why a Community Bank?